AlonHor/pre-alert/README.md

 ## Status

-Pre-Alert is **actively working and near completion**.
+Pre-Alert is a **working, production** project.
 It already performs the following:

 - Fetches and decodes real-time flight data from multiple aircraft types and signal formats.
 - Filters and processes aircraft, extracting position, altitude, flight status, and other relevant metrics.